yonitjio/exploring-odoo/README.md

 ## 📄 Licensing of Modules

-Most modules in this repository are licensed under the **MIT License**.
+Modules in this repository are licensed under open source licenses.
 However, **not all modules share the same license**.

 This branch uses **GPL-3-or-later**